-The College contributes many of the courses in the UIS general education curriculum, which offers opportunities for personal enrichment and exploration, and promotes engaged citizenship.
-College faculty are dedicated teacher-scholars.
-Teaching is a central focus and many faculty have been recognized for their excellence in the classroom.
-They have produced research in the form of books, articles, exhibits and performances.
-They are deeply involved also in mentoring undergraduate students in research projects in the classroom, studio, laboratory, and in the field.
-Courses are taught using state-of-the-art classrooms, computer labs, and dedicated spaces for clinical observation, performance practice, and media production.
+The College contributes significantly to the UIS general education curriculum-the foundation of both a well-rounded education and a site for personal exploration.
+College faculty are dedicated teacherscholars, and many faculty have been recognized for their excellence in the classroom.
+They are also active scholars and artists, with books, articles, exhibits, and performances to their credit.
+CLASS faculty are deeply committed to mentoring undergraduate students through research in the classroom, studio, laboratory, and in the field.
+Courses are taught using state-of-the-art classrooms, computer labs, and dedicated spaces for clinical observation, performance practice, and art production.

-Co-curricular activities are plentiful with the Visual Arts Gallery, Music and Theatre performances, and a variety of student clubs and academic honor societies.
-The College offers a number of the university's online degrees which are taught primarily by full-time faculty and nationally recognized.
-Support programs for students include The Learning Hub, which offers free academic support services in Mathematics, Sciences, Writing and Academic skills in oneto-one tutoring, workshops, presentations, and online tutoring.
+Co-curricular activities are plentiful, through the Visual Arts Gallery, Musical and Theatrical performances, and a variety of student clubs and academic honor societies.
+The College offers a number of nationally-recognized online degrees, taught primarily by fulltime faculty.
+Resources for student success include The Learning Hub, which offers free academic support in Mathematics, Sciences, Writing, and Academic skills through one-to-one tutoring, workshops, presentations, and online tutoring.

-In addition to a university-wide emphasis on student-centered educational experiences, the College of Liberal Arts and Social Sciences has a mission to provide a broad education for success by encouraging student participation in an interdependent, diverse, and rapidly changing world where learners may become leaders and citizens of transformation in their local and global communities.
+In addition to a university-wide emphasis on student-centered educational experiences, the College of Liberal Arts and Social Sciences takes as its mission empowering students with the keys to personal and professional success: critical thinking, empathy for others, effective communication, and creative problem solving.